PCI DSS Audit: A Complete Guide + Downloadable Checklist

 Examine your internal infrastructure

-Examining an internal infrastructure annually is crucial to maintaining PCI DSS controls and assessing security posture.
+Examining an security infrastructure annually is crucial to maintaining PCI DSS controls and assessing security posture.
 However, it’s a task that cannot be done in isolation.

 Instabilities can arise in the course of the year that can directly affect PCI DSS compliance – changes in the threat landscape, deploying new applications, personnel adjustments, and revised regulations are examples of potential events that could cause issues.
-To ensure your website’s success, perform the following tests and adopt the necessary measures to safeguard credit card data and other info:
+To ensure your website’s success, perform the following tests and adopt the necessary measures to ensure the protection of cardholder data:

 • Web application tests – To comply with PCI DSS Requirement 6.6, annual web application testing is required.